Friz64/skribbliobot/README.md

 - Select the drawing canvas with box select and note down the size of it (bottom of gimp)
 - Repeat the last two steps for only the white color of the color palette
 - Click the Save Settings button.

+## Using

+You have two options for image selection:

+- Copy an image to the clipboard and don't select anything in the search results
-- Search for image on the internet and copy it into your clipboard
+- Select image in the search results

-- You can now run the drawer
+Click the Run Drawer button to draw the image to skribbl.io

-# For now Windows is not supported because of two reasons:
+## For now Windows is not supported because

 - I don't want to port the image from clipboard function because clipboard transparency on windows is black
 - I think it will hurt the game because this will be an easily obtainable and fast drawer for the majority of desktop users